 You are not legally required to take a boating safety course if you are over the age of 16, but we recommend doing so anyway.

 Boating accidents can easily result in fatal injuries when drivers are inexperienced.
 Boating accident deaths come second only to highway crash deaths in order of most dangerous forms of transportation.
-And according to the U.S. Coast Guard, 70% of all boating accidents are a result of operator error.
-In fatal boating accidents, more than 80% of the boat operators involved had never taken a boating safety course of any kind.
+And according to the U.S. Coast Guard, 74% of boating-accident deaths in 2022 occurred on vessels where the operator had not received boating safety instruction.

 Even if you are not required to get a boating license or take a safety course before renting a boat in South Carolina, it is always smart to familiarize yourself with the information covered to make sure that you reduce your risk of a collision or injuries to yourself, your passengers, and other boaters and swimmers.

 Where Can I Take a Boating Safety Course?

 There are several options available for approved boating safety courses.
 Classes can be taken at U.S. Coast Guard, United States Power Squadrons, or South Carolina Department of Natural Resources (SCDNR) facilities, but there are also several SCDNR-approved courses available to take online at your own pace.